Official websites use .gov

 DIC

 Dissolved inorganic carbon (DIC) tells us how much non-biological carbon is in seawater.
-Inorganic carbon comes in three main forms that we measure for DIC: carbon dioxide (CO2), bicarbonate (HCO3-), and carbonate (CO32-).
+Inorganic carbon comes in three main forms that we measure for DIC: carbon dioxide ( CO2), bicarbonate (HCO3-), and carbonate (CO32-).
 Understanding DIC can help us determine the balance of carbonate forms in the ocean and the likelihood of ocean acidification.

 Coastal Acidification

-Coastal acidification includes local changes in water chemistry from freshwater river inputs and excess nutrient run-off (e.g. nitrogen and organic carbon) from land.
-Excess nutrients from runoff and fertilizers can cause increases in algal growth.
-When these algal blooms die, they consume oxygen and release carbon dioxide.
+Human impacts include excess nutrient run-off (e.g. nitrogen and organic carbon) from land.
+This runoff can cause increases in algal growth, commonly known as ‘blooms’.
+When these algal blooms die, they consume oxygen and release carbon dioxide and increasing acidity.

 Freshwater Acidification